 Your team’s goal should be to win the division.
-Remember, the three division winners are automatically in the postseason.
-Heren is a wrinkle in the postseason picture: The top two division winners get a bye in the first round of the playoffs.
-The third division winner does not get a bye and has to play more games to make it deeper into the playoffs.
+Remember, the three-division winners are automatically qualified for the postseason.
+Here is a wrinkle in the postseason picture: The top two division winners get a bye in the first round of the playoffs.
+The third-division winner does not get a bye and has to play more games to make it deeper into the playoffs.

 The seeding of the playoffs is not complicated.
-In each league (American and National), the top two division winners with the best records earn a first round bye.
-They are seeded numbers 1 and 2.
-The team with the best record is the first seed and the team with the second best record is the second seed.
+In each league (American and National), the top two division winners with the best records earn a first-round bye.
+They are seed numbers 1 and 2.
+The team with the best record is the first seed, and the team with the second-best record is the second seed.

-This reduces the number of teams playing in the first round to four teams in each league.
+This reduces the number of teams playing in the first round to four in each league.
 The third division winner plays in the round with the wild card teams.
 The third division winner in each league becomes the third seed.
-The remaining teams, the wild card teams, are seeded based off of their records.
-The best team is the fourth seed, second is the fifth seed, and third best record is the sixth seed.
+The remaining teams, the wild card teams, are seeded based on their records.
+The best team is the fourth seed, the second is the fifth seed, and the third best record is the sixth seed.

 In the second round (The Divisional Series), the two seeds that had byes play the winners of the first round series.
-The 1 seed plays the lowest seed and the 2 seed plays the other team.
+The 1 seed plays the lowest seed, and the 2 seed plays the other team.
 This series is a best of 5 games series.
 The home team in this series is also determined by record.
 The series will go 2-2-1.
-This means the first two games are hosted by the team with the best record, then away to the other team, and then finally the last game (if necessary) is played back in the original host team’s ballpark.
+This means the first two games are hosted by the team with the best record, then away to the other team, and finally, if necessary, the last game is played back in the original host team’s ballpark.

 In the third round (The Championship Round), the winners of the two divisional series play each other.
 The winner advances to the World Series.
 This series is a best of 7 games series.
 The field alternates 2-3-2.
 The higher seed is the first host for the first 2 games.
 Then the series shifts to the other ballpark for 3 games and then back to the original host for the last 2 – if necessary.

 Now that you know how the playoff structure works, it makes watching the regular season match-ups more interesting.
-It also puts some pressure on division leaders since only two of the three teams will earn a bye.
-Potentially you could see some postseason previews in the match-ups towards the end of the season
+It also puts some pressure on the division leaders since only two of the three teams will earn a bye.
+Potentially you could see some postseason previews in the match-ups toward the end of the season.